 - The application is available on the following website: www.farmers.gov/MFP and can be submitted in person, by mail (postmarked by 1-15-19), by fax, or scanned and e-mailed.
 It will also be available at all local FSA Offices (Link to offices)

-- Hogs are based on the number of head on August 1.
+- Producers may now choose any date between July 15 to Aug.
+15 that correctly reflects their actual operation.
 As a result, livestock only farmers can apply between Tuesday, September 4, 2018 and January 15, 2019.
 If the producer also has soybeans or other eligible crops, they can either go back and update the CCC-910 or wait and do it all at one time.

 - One application per producer – nationwide.